highscrren-dotcom/paperhands/demo/sweep/README.md

 ### 3. What is each author's raw track?

-The engine grades every author by the single **profit-before-stop** outcome INSIDE EACH POINT'S OWN HOLD WINDOW: a 24-hour point scores the 24-hour window, a 120-hour point the 120-hour window — the author is graded on exactly the trade the point takes.
+The engine grades every author by the single **profit-before-stop** outcome INSIDE EACH POINT'S OWN HOLD WINDOW: a 1-day point scores the 1-day window, a 14-day point the 14-day window — the author is graded on exactly the trade the point takes.
 The result is `tracks[]`: one line per (grading rule × author) carrying `{holdMinutes, profitLockPercent, hardStopPercent, trailingTakePercent, author, ideas, hits, hitRate}`.
 No ban, no verdict — the raw ratio.
-Because the full rule (all four levels) is part of the identity, the same author appears once per rule: **240,240 track lines = 154 authors × 1,560 rules**.
+Because the full rule (all four levels) is part of the identity, the same author appears once per rule: **3,277,120 track lines = 154 authors × 21,280 rules**.
 Userspace picks a rule and a threshold and reads the survivors off directly (`hitRate >= 0.5`, `ideas >= 3`).

 ### 4. The mechanics are the full sweep

 Every idea triggers an entry (one open position PER AUTHOR — slots are per-author, so authors never collide, and each absorbs only his own overlapping posts).
 Authors are graded strictly in isolation — no interaction metrics (consensus, vote weighting, Wilson bounds) exist by design.
-What is swept is the whole exit machinery: catastrophe stop 1–7%, trailing take 0.5–3%, hold 24–120h, profit lock 1.5–5%.
+What is swept is the whole exit machinery: catastrophe stop 1–10%, trailing take 0.5–5%, hold 1–14 days, profit lock 1–5%.

 ### 5. Reading the result